 Transits and progressions reveal that both of these bull runs (in 2013 and 2017) were superseded by some major ‘ill’ astrological winds.
 And while Bitcoin took a hit, these were essential processes to the maturation of this new currency.

 But now, in 2021, it looks like there are no comparable ‘ill’ winds.
 There are challenges, to be sure, and there are likely to be more intense crises to arrive in the future, as Pluto makes his transition into Aquarius.
-Perhaps, this is perennial and it’s Bitcoin’s own astrological blueprint (as show in the birth chart) that impels the currency to grow such in manic fits and spurts.
+Perhaps this is perennial and it’s Bitcoin’s own astrological blueprint (as shown in the birth chart) that impels the currency to grow in such manic fits and spurts.

 Still, there are many factors right now, in 2021 that suggest that Bitcoin’s time has come to emerge in the world as a serious contender.